Quantum computational chemistry

 \section{Introduction}

 Quantum mechanics underpins all of modern chemistry.
 One might therefore imagine that we could use this theory to predict the behaviour of any chemical compound.
 This is not the case.
 As Dirac noted; ``\textit{The exact application of these laws leads to equations much too complicated to be soluble.}''~\cite{Dirac}.
-The problem described by Dirac is that the wavefunction of a quantum system grows exponentially with the number of particles.
+The problem described by Dirac is that the complexity of the wavefunction of a quantum system grows exponentially with the number of particles.
 This leaves classical computers unable to exactly simulate quantum systems in an efficient way.
 Feynman proposed a solution to this problem; using quantum hardware as the simulation platform, remarking that \textit{``If you want to make a simulation of nature, you'd better make it quantum mechanical, and by golly it's a wonderful problem, because it doesn't look so easy."}~\cite{Feynman1982}.
-Building a quantum computer has taken over 30 years, but Feynman's vision may soon be fulfilled, following recent developments in quantum hardware (such as ion traps~\cite{Monz14QubitIon, harty2014high,HighFideity16,gaebler2016high}, superconducting systems~\cite{barends2014superconducting,song201710}, and photonic systems~\cite{WangTenPhoton16,chen2017observation}).
-It is believed that using quantum systems as our simulation platform will yield unprecedented developments in chemistry~\cite{Revolution}, biology~\cite{Reiher201619152} and materials science~\cite{Babbush2017low}. \\